Julia-Wagner/tails-and-treats/README.md

 ### **Start new game modal**

-One of the goals of this game is to make it customizable.
+One of my goals for this game is to make it customizable.
 That is why the user has to select a dog character and game difficulty before starting to play.
 To keep the page style consistent, I decided to also use a modal for the **Start new game** button.
 In this modal, I added a form for the user to select a dog and difficulty.
 There is an option pre-checked for each to ensure there is a selection made.

 ![Desktop start game modal](docs/screenshots/start_game_desktop.png)